-The Town's character is reflected in the natural resources, unique architecture, and preservation of historic structures.
-Natural resources include three creeks, waterfalls, rugged cliffs, forests, wildflowers, abundant wildlife, and a lake that centers the business district in Town.
-The Town's unique architecture includes rustic summer log cabins as well as both modern and Victorianstyle homes.
+The Town's character is reflected in the natural resources. unique architecture, and preservation of historic structures.
+Natural resources include three creeks, waterfalls, rugged cliffs, forests, wildflowers, abundant wildlife, and a lake.
+The Town's unique architecture includes rustic summer log cabins as well as both modern and Victorian-style homes.
 Additionally, the Town has preserved historic structures which include the original land office building, hotels, Church in the Wildwood, and the iconic gazebo.
-The Victorian-style gazebo was refurbished in 1890 and is the Town's focal point.
+The Victorian-style gazebo was refurbished in 1890 and is the Town's focal point in the business district.